 Have Some Type of Cold Call Script

-The reality is that have some type of cold call script will greatly improve your results.
+The reality is that having some type of cold call script will greatly improve your results.
 And it does not need to be a complete script of a conversation written out.
 But at least a list of key questions you should ask and points that you should say will drastically improve your interactions while sales prospecting.

 Prepare for Objections